The best castle stays in the UK

 High Life says: Dress to impress – you will want to look your best when walking the corkscrew staircases, passing the grand pianos and relaxing on the luxurious velvet sofas.

 Ballygally Castle, County Antrim

 For a beautifully blissful and tranquil stay, head to Northern Ireland’s oldest inhabited castle, which overlooks the golden sands of Ballygally Bay with uninterrupted views across the Irish Sea.
 Arrive, take a long, deep breath, then unwind with a ramble along the Antrim Coast (filming location for some of Game of Thrones).
 There’s an abundance of beautiful beaches, deep silent glens and lush forest parks just waiting to be discovered.
-Work up an appetite to enjoy the Garden Restaurant’s chef’s special: Westeros Tomahawk, a 20oz salt-aged Northern Irish beef steak on the bone served on a wooden platter with a ‘Valyrian Steel’-inspired carving knife (ask for the Game of Thrones menu).
+Work up an appetite to enjoy the Game of Thrones afternoon tea menu (Dothraki Trifle, anyone?).
+Or save yourself for the Garden Restaurant’s chef’s special: Westeros Tomahawk, a 20oz salt-aged Northern Irish beef steak on the bone served on a wooden platter with a ‘Valyrian steel’-inspired carving knife (pre-booking is a must).
 Room for more?
 Decadent desserts, including locally made Glastry Farm ice cream, are also available.
 Burn it off with a stroll along the beach, lose yourself in the walled gardens, then relax with a drink in the lounge, admiring the view of Mull of Kintyre.

 High Life says: With an enviable location on the famous Causeway Coastal Route, take a drive on ‘One of the World’s Great Road Journeys’.
 Northern Ireland’s north coast is the landscape of myths and legends, from the famous Gobbins Cliff to the epic Dark Hedges and iconic Mussenden Temple – it’s awe-inspiring.